-Link-editing takes a variety of input files, typically generated from compilers, assemblers, or ld(1).
-The link-editor concatenates and interprets the data within these input files to form a single output file.
-Although the link-editor provides numerous options, the output file that is produced is one of four basic types.
+The link-editor, ld(1), takes a variety of input files, typically generated from compilers, assemblers, or previous invocations of the link-editor.
+The link-editor concatenates and interprets the data within these input files to form an output file.
+The output file that is produced is one of the following basic types.

-Dynamic executable – A concatenation of input relocatable objects that requires intervention by the runtime linker to produce a runnable process.
-A dynamic executable might still need symbolic references bound at runtime.
+Dynamic Executable - A concatenation of relocatable objects that can be executed by exec(2).
+A dynamic executable is loaded at a fixed virtual address space and is executed under control of the runtime linker, ld.so.1(1), to produce a runtime process.
 Dynamic executables typically have one or more dependencies in the form of shared objects.

 The creation of static executables has been discouraged for many releases.
 In fact, 64-bit system archive libraries have never been provided.
 Because a static executable is built against system archive libraries, the executable contains system implementation details.
 This self-containment has a number of drawbacks.

-The ability of the executable to run on future releases can be compromised.
+The ability of the static executable to run on future releases can be compromised.

 The duplication of system implementation details negatively affects system performance.

 Beginning with the Oracle Solaris 10 release, the OS no longer includes 32-bit system archive libraries.
 Without these libraries, specifically libc.a, the creation of a static executable is no longer achievable without specialized system knowledge.
 Note, that the link-editors ability to process static linking options, and the processing of archive libraries, remains unchanged.